raganwald/Underscore-Matchers-for-Jasmine/README.md

 **That's it?
 Aren't there any more?**

 This is what I happen to need right now for my actual code.
 I suppose I could go through and make a matcher for every function in Underscore, but I'd rather let it grow organically.
-If there's a matcher you need that isn't here, well, this is a ship:
+If there's a matcher you need that isn't here, well, **we're all in the same boat**:

 * If you're a *passenger*, send me a message describing the matcher you want.
 If it seems useful, I'll add it.
 * If you're a *sailor*, fork this project, add the matcher, and send me a pull request.